apache/bookkeeper/README.md

 ## Features

-- [ ] Support PTable & Table
+- [x] API Model: support PTable & Table
-    - PTable: short for `partitioned table`. the table is modeled as `<pKey, lKey> -> value`, kv pairs are partitioned based on `pKey`. range operations over a single `pKey` is supported.
+    - [x] PTable: short for `partitioned table`. the table is modeled as `<pKey, lKey> -> value`, kv pairs are partitioned based on `pKey`. range operations over a single `pKey` is supported.
-        - put/get/delete on single `<pKey, lKey>`
+        - [x] put/get/delete on single `<pKey, lKey>`
-        - range/deleteRange on a single `<pKey>`
+        - [x] range/deleteRange on a single `<pKey>`
-        - txn on a single `<pKey>`
+        - [x] txn on a single `<pKey>`
-        - increment on single `<pKey, lKey>`
+        - [x] increment on single `<pKey, lKey>`
-    - Table: the table is modeled as `<key> -> value`. kv pairs are also partitioned, based on `key`. range operations are not supported. single key txn (aka cas operation) is supported.
+    - [x] Table: the table is modeled as `<key> -> value`. kv pairs are also partitioned, based on `key`. range operations are not supported. single key txn (aka cas operation) is supported.
-- [ ] Support PTableWriter & TableWriter
-    - `Writer` is a table mutator that mutate a table by appending updates to the journal streams of the tables. `Writer` is useful for aggregation (e.g. distributed counters).
-- [ ] Persistence
+- [x] Persistence
-    - The source-of-truth of a table is its journal stream.
+    - [x] The source-of-truth of a table is its journals.
+The journal is a stream comprised of multiple log segments (aka ledgers).
-    - Rocksdb as its materialized index for each range partition.
+    - [x] Rocksdb as its materialized index for each range partition.
+Rocksdb can be ephemeral and it can be restored from checkpoints that are also persisted as log streams.
-    - Incrementally checkpointing the materialized rocksdb to bookkeeper for faster recovery.
+    - [x] Rocksdb can spill in-memory data to disk.
+Additionally, the rocksdb files are periodically incrementally checkpointed to bookkeeper for fast recovery.
+- [ ] Clients
+    - [x] gRPC & protobuf based
+    - [x] Thick client with client-side request routing
+    - [x] Java implementation
+    - [ ] Thin client with server-side request routing
+    - [ ] Multiple language clients: C++, Python, Go
+- [ ] Deployment
+    - [ ] Run table service as a bookkeeper lifecycle component in bookie server

+## Later Improvements

+- [ ] Stream <-> Table exchangeable: (for metadata store)
+    - [ ] Can retrieve a Stream of updates from a key, a range of keys or a Table.
+    - [ ] A Stream can be materialized and viewed as a Table.
-- [ ] gRPC based
+- [ ] TTL or Lease: for supporting membership (for metadata store)
+- [ ] Auto Scale: split and merge ranges. should apply for both Stream and Table.